An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Starting point of the overview

-As a starting point for this article we based ourselves on \citet{Decan2019EMSE}, a highly cited article reporting on a large quantitative empirical comparison of the evolution of the dependency networks of seven of the largest package registries for mainstream programming languages.
+As a starting point for this article we based ourselves on a seminal article reporting on an empirical comparison of the evolution of the dependency networks of seven of the largest package registries for mainstream programming languages~\cite{Decan2019EMSE}.
 The article provided quantitative insights into the dependency issues that software practitioners face when relying on reusable OSS libraries distributed through large package registries.
-The article focused on large package registries for mainstream programming languages for which complete package metadata was available from the \textsf{libraries.io} monitoring service, including reliable information about package dependencies.
-Seven ecosystems were studied over a five-year period (Jan 2012 - Dec 2016): \cargo for Rust, \cpan for Perl, \cran for R, \npm for JavaScript (\js), \nuget for the .NET platform, \packagist for PHP, and \rubygems for Ruby.
-The empirical study aimed to answer four main research questions pertaining to the evolution of the dependency networks of these seven package registries:
+The article focused on package registries for mainstream programming languages for which complete package metadata was available from the \textsf{libraries.io} monitoring service, including reliable information about package dependencies.
+Seven ecosystems were studied over a five-year period (2012 -- 2016): \cargo for Rust, \cpan for Perl, \cran for R, \npm for JavaScript (\js), \nuget for the .NET platform, \packagist for PHP, and \rubygems for Ruby.
+The study answered four main research questions pertaining to the evolution of the dependency networks of these package registries:

-\textbf{RQ1: How do package dependency networks grow over time?} They observed that the dependency networks of all studied package registries tend to grow over time, though the speed of growth differs, with \npm being the largest ecosystem experiencing the fastest growth.
-They also analysed the dependency network's complexity in terms of ratio of dependencies over packages, and observed that this ratio remained stable for \cpan, \packagist and \rubygems, while it tended to increase for \cargo, \cran, \npm and \nuget.
+\textbf{RQ1: How do package dependency networks grow over time?} The dependency networks of all studied package registries were observed to grow over time, though the speed of growth differs, with \npm being the largest registry experiencing the fastest growth.
+The dependency network's complexity in terms of ratio of dependencies over packages was observed to remain stable for \cpan, \packagist and \rubygems, while it tended to increase for \cargo, \cran, \npm and \nuget.